Paralympics 2012: Battle Back - from front line to podium

 The pair only started rowing together 18 months ago and finished sixth at last year's World Championship in Slovenia, and they hope that upward trend continues on their home water of Eton Dorney.

-"Everyone approaches their recovery in a different manner but, for me, sport was vitally important to my rehabilitation.
+HE SAYS: "Everyone approaches their recovery in a different manner but, for me, sport was vitally important to my rehabilitation.

 "For a lot of guys, just because of the characters who are in the army, you need an outlet for the energy which you would have naturally thrown into your everyday work or operations.